If you want to update this page or add new content, please submit a pull request to the Homepage.

 Running a Server via CLI

-Let's start a Server with the CLI.
-You can start a Server with the following command:
+Start a Server with the following command:

 Persistence